 - VIN: This is the voltage of your power supply, measured on the VIN line.
 When your power supply is disconnected, this should read 0.0 V. This reading is continually compared to the VIN thresholds in the Advanced Settings tab and will generate an error and shut down the motor if it passes these thresholds.
-This allows a properly configured controller to avoid over-discharging your batteries. - Temperature: This is a measurement of the temperature of the device.
-This reading is used prevent damage to the device by shutting down the motor when the board gets too hot (the over-temperature threshold is can be adjusted in the Advanced Settings tab).
+This allows a properly configured controller to avoid over-discharging your batteries. - Temperature A and Temperature B: These are measurements of the temperature of two different points on the circuit board.
+These readings are used prevent damage to the device by shutting down the motor when the board gets too hot (the over-temperature threshold is can be adjusted in the "Advanced settings" tab).
 Please note that this product can get hot enough to burn you during normal operation.
 Take care when handling this product or other components connected to it.
-Parts of the board be significantly hotter than this reading, so you should not rely on this temperature reading when deciding whether it is safe to touch the board. - Up Time: This is the total amount of time that the controller has been running since its last reset or power-up.
-The Up Time reading can be used to help identify if the controller has reset unexpectedly.
+Parts of the board can be significantly hotter than this reading, so you should not rely on this temperature reading when deciding whether it is safe to touch the board.

+- Up time: This is the total amount of time that the controller has been running since its last reset or power-up.
+The up time reading can be used to help identify if the controller has reset unexpectedly.
 You can determine the cause of a reset by looking at the pattern of the yellow LED (see Section 3.5), or you can look in the Device Information window, available from the Device menu.
-The Up Time reading will overflow back to zero after 49.7 days.

-- Baud Rate: This is the current baud rate that the device is using on the TTL serial interface (RX and TX lines) in units of bits per second (bps).
-By default, the device is in Auto-detect baud rate mode, so this value will be "N/A" until the baud rate is detected.
+The "Up time" reading will overflow back to zero after 49.7 days. - Baud rate: This is the current baud rate that the device is using on the TTL serial interface (RX and TX lines) in units of bits per second (bps).
+By default, the device is configured to auto-detect the baud rate, so this value will be "N/A" until the baud rate is detected.
 After a 0xAA byte is received on the RX line, the device will detect the baud rate and you can see it here.
-Please note that the Baud Rate display in the Status tab has nothing to do with the USB virtual COM port (it doesn't matter what baud rate you use when connecting to the virtual COM port). - RC Period: This is the period of the RC signal on the RC1 input channel.
-You can use this reading to help you make the RC period settings in the Advanced Settings tab more strict so that the controller can better identify bad RC signals.
-If the signal on RC1 is invalid, this reading is reported as "N/A".
+Please note that the baud rate display in the Status tab has nothing to do with the USB virtual COM port; it doesn't matter what baud rate you use when connecting to the virtual COM port. - RC period: This is the period of the RC signal on the RC1 input channel.
+You can use this reading to help you make the RC period settings in the "Advanced settings" tab more strict so that the controller can better identify bad RC signals.
+If the signal on RC1 is invalid, this reading is reported as "N/A". - Current: This is a measurement of the current going through the motor. - Cur. lim. count: This is short for "Current limit count", and it reports how many times the controller has detected that the hardware current limiting activated in order to limit the current through the motor.
+You can clear this count by opening the "Device" menu and selecting "Clear counts".